kiwi0fruit/knitty/docs/knitty.md

     js: ["//", "/*", "*/"]
   ...

-  Extenstion to get from `comments-map` (can be set in stdin metadata only):
+  1) Force set document default language name, 2) extenstion to get from `comments-map` (can be set in stdin metadata only):

   ---
+  knitty-lang: 'py2'
   knitty-comments-ext: 'py'
   ...